piffpaffpuff/woocommerce-delivery-notes/readme.md

+# Announcement

+	The development of this plugin has ceased.
+Thanks to everybody who supported it and please contact me if you want to take over the project.

 # WooCommerce Print Invoice & Delivery Note

 This is the WooCommerce Print Invoice & Delivery Note repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.